hapax/hapax.github.io/assets/teaching.md

 What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.
 I know because that was my experience of high school maths.
+It bored me senseless.
+I scraped by with passes, but I didn't understand anything.

-Let me give you a snapshot of the scrubland.
+To help convey the boredom that I experienced, let me give you a snapshot of the scrubland.
-Here are some exercises from a popular Australian textbook:
+Here are some exercises from a popular Australian textbook for the advanced maths class.
+The subject is calculus, in particular rates of change, which is one of the great landmarks of human thought.
+What does the textbook make of it?

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist1.png"
     width="75%" />
-		    <figcaption><i>Dead shrubs.</i></figcaption>
+		    <figcaption><i>A great landmark of human thought is shrubbified.</i></figcaption>
 	</div>
 	</figure>

+We're finding... rates of change of ... some functions, I guess.
+Why am I doing this again?
+I mean, what is inverse sine when it finished work?
+Could I get a beer with it?
+I may as well be looking at a barcode!
+That's how indistinguishable and dull these questions are.
-I don't know about you, but these problems fill me with existential horror.
+They fill me, and I hope you, with existential horror.
-Why do I care about the derivative of $\sin^{-1}(5x/4)$?
-Let alone its second derivative?
-What is this for?
-Why am I doing any of this?
-Why am I even here?
 This is what I mean by the scrubland.
 There are no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.
+It's perversely impressive, in a way, how these textbooks take a milestone of Western civilisation and "shrubbify" it.

-## Aesthetic landmarks
+## Pure

-Conventional wisdom states that students need to master basic skills through drill before they can reach any landmakr.s Maybe there are some landmarks in the distance after all, once we get past the dead shrubs.
+Perhaps I'm being unfair; conventional wisdom states that students need to master basic skills by drill before they can move on to more interesting.
-What could they look like?

-There are two directions we could go, which reflect the structure of mathematics itself.
+They need to learn to walk before they can hike a mountain trail.
+This seems reasonable, and I'll come back to drill below, but one can
+ask: what are the landmarks they hike towards, now that they differentiate inverse sine with their eyes closed?

+It seems like there are two different paths heading into the mathematical landscape.
-The first direction is *pure* mathematics.
+The first path is *pure* mathematics.
-This is the realm of abstraction, of generalisation, of proof, and most importantly, of beauty.
+This is the realm of abstraction, of generalisation, of proof, and most importantly, beauty.
-Aesthetic consideration are famously important to pure mathematicians.
+Aesthetic considerations are famously important to pure mathematicians.
 The philosopher Bertrand Russell said that pure maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern perfection such as only the greatest art can show".